WICG/attribution-reporting-api/attribution_scopes.md

 ### Deletion logic

-If a source is attributed to the current trigger, then all other eligible sources considered for attribution (across all `attribution_scopes`) will be deleted.
+If the current trigger is attributed to a source, then all other eligible sources considered for attribution (across all `attribution_scopes`) will be deleted.

 ## Attribution Scope Examples